-Our supply is mainly brought into the network from the NTS via the 17 offtake sites; in addition, we have 19 biomethane supplies.
-As biomethane feeds are subject to customers' requirements, we do not assume they will be flowing at peak and we therefore book sufficient NTS capacity to meet peak day demand requirements.
+Our supply is mainly brought into the network from the NTS via the 17 offtake sites; in addition, we now have 20 biomethane supplies, having connected a further site this year.
+As biomethane feeds are subject to customers' requirements, we do not assume they will be flowing at peak, and we therefore book sufficient NTS capacity to meet peak day demand requirements.